Time for something a little different: our first Persona Marathon entry!

 The school was absolutely packed with students and staff, many of them given names and portraits.
 However, many of them aren’t important in the main storyline: rather, they’re important to the storyline that was removed from Revelations, known as “The Snow Queen Quest.”
 Since Kyle and I (like many others) did the Snow Queen Quest on a second play-through, we’ll skip the interminable introductions and move on with the game we’re currently playing: “The SEBEC Route.”
 SEBEC was the name of a local, big-name corporation that seemed to have a lot of students bothered, though they rarely explained why.
 At the same time, other students didn’t seem much harm in the place.
 It would be up to Kyle and I to make up our own minds as we went into the storyline that bore the company’s name.

 Kyle and I did explore the school from top to bottom just out of our default, narrative urges, but there was one other thing we had our eyes on: Reiji Kido.
-I’ll explain the detailed mechanics later but long story short, after a certain point in the SEBEC line, your party in this game is going to consist of five members until the end of the game, four mandatory and one decided by your actions during the storyline.
+I’ll explain the detailed mechanics later on, but long story short: after a certain point in the SEBEC story line, your party in this game is going to consist of five members until the end of the game, four mandatory and one decided by your actions.
 The Snow Queen Quest follows different rules.
-Reiji Kido is one of those SEBEC fifth characters, but to unlock him you have to jump through a lot of hoops.
+Reiji Kido is one of those potential fifth characters, but to unlock him you have to jump through a lot of hoops.
 For the time being, that meant making sure to talk to people about Reiji, and to catch sight of him briefly on the second floor.
 Kyle and I loved the idea of getting an obscure character like that, but it turns out that we’d have to get Reiji even if we hated him.
 You see: when we set up the Marathon, we wanted to make sure we didn’t miss any major narrative elements, so the Marathon rules force us to acquire every available character.
 Since Persona 1 was going to take two storylines, SEBEC and Snow Queen, we looked at the mandatory and optional characters in both storylines and realized that there’s a lot of overlap.
 In fact, we could play with every character so long as we took Reiji in the SEBEC route (he’s not available in the Snow Queen quest), and every other other potential character into our party during the Snow Queen route.
 Reiji it is, then!

 After a while, it was time to head out of the school.
 This is rather easy to do by accident early on, considering the exit is very near the school’s front doors.
 Oh, true, an exit icon is marked there on the minimap, but the player doesn’t yet know what that symbol means unless they’ve been in the manual.
 Thankfully you can return to the school if you happen to stumble out, like so many have before you.